vsekhar/fabula/docs/design.md

 ## Open: Servers that don't know about `Consistent-*`

-Servers that haven't been upgrade will process PUT/PATCH/etc. commands immediately.
+Servers that haven't been upgraded will process PUT/PATCH/etc. commands immediately.
 This may be contrary to the semantics the client wants.
 Need a way to cause such servers to error out.
 A single unknown header may not do it.
 Do we need an `OPTIONS` request for every server to be safe?

 New verb?
 MPUT and friends?